asyncapi/website/pages/blog/conference-2022.md

 But hold on, we celebrated too early because two weeks after the conference, the number of views doubled.

-- Day 1 view grew to 1403
+- Day 1 views grew to 1403
 - Day 2 views grew to 1181
 - Day 3 views grew to 400

 AsyncAPI also had significant women speakers & stream hosts.
 Isn't this an important move in the right direction for true diversity?